MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-manage-phone-numbers.md

 - [Connect to Azure Communication Services using an existing or new Azure resource](voice-channel-acs-resource.md), and then deploy the resource through Dynamics 365.

 > [!Important]
 > You can purchase one phone number per tenant for Azure Communication Services via the Azure Portal.
-However, if you'd like to acquire numbers in bulk or if your preferred phone number is unavailable, complete [this form](https://github.com/Azure/Communication/blob/master/Forms/ACS%20-%20Manual%20Number%20Acquisition%20Form%20US-UK-CA-DK.docx) and email it to acstnrequest@microsoft.com with a subject line beginning with "Azure Communication Services Number Request:".
+However, if you'd like to acquire numbers in bulk or request a specific phone number, follow the instructions to create a special number request order [here](https://github.com/Azure/Communication/blob/master/special-order-numbers.md).

 ## Use trial phone number